Continuum of Care (CoC)

-To ensure transparency and fairness at the local level, Snohomish County, as the Collaborative Applicant for the Everett/Snohomish County CoC, has made the following FY2018 CoC Program competition available for review:
+To ensure transparency and fairness at the local level, Snohomish County, as the Collaborative Applicant for the Everett/Snohomish County CoC, has made the following FY2019 CoC Program competition available for review:

 - Process for Reallocating

-The Snohomish County Office of Community and Homeless Services (OCHS) is soliciting Local Applications for the Fiscal Year (FY) 2018 Continuum of Care (CoC) Program funding round.
+The Snohomish County Office of Community and Homeless Services (OCHS) is soliciting Local Applications for the Fiscal Year (FY) 2019 Continuum of Care (CoC) Program funding round.
 Applicants for renewal and new projects are required to submit a Local Application by the deadline.
-There is a separate Local Application for renewal projects (First Time Renewal Local Application and Renewal Local Application) and for new projects (Local Application for Expansion Projects and Local Application for New Projects).
+There are separate Local Applications for the following: Renewals Operating <1 Year; Standard Renewals; New Expansion Projects; and, New Projects.
 Applicants should complete the applicable application according to whether they are applying for a renewal or new project.
 Funding for new projects will be dependent upon information contained in the U.S. Department of Housing and Urban Development (HUD) Notice of Funding Availability (NOFA), including the opportunity to apply for bonus projects, and any reallocated funds made available through the local project review process.

 Local Application Submission